 When You Have a Slip and Fall Case

-To have a valid case, the injured party must show that a responsible party was negligent in connection with the accident and that the negligence was the cause of your injuries.
-The at-fault party is most often a property owner or manager, however, there are times when there might be other responsible parties involved.
+To have a valid case, the injured party must show that a responsible party was negligent in connection with the accident and that the negligence was the cause of their injuries.
+As noted, the at-fault party is most often a property owner or manager, however, there are times when there might be other responsible parties involved.

 New York law requires responsible parties to make sure their property is properly maintained to prevent injuries to others.
 To do this, they must fix unsafe conditions in a timely manner.
 This is known as a duty of care.
-If the responsible parties fail to keep their premises free of potential hazards, and a claimant is injured due to this violation, they have the grounds for a slip and fall lawsuit.
+Fixing unsafe conditions could include:

 Your lawyer would have to prove the liable party was negligent by showing:

-- There was a dangerous condition on the property,
+- There was a dangerous condition on the property.

-- The responsible party knew or should have known about the condition,
+- The responsible party knew or should have known about the condition.

 - You suffered damages as a result.

-This is just one of many reasons why people elect to work with a legal professional following a slip and fall accident.
-As discussed above and expanded on below, It’s important to start this process as soon as possible because of the New York statute of limitations as well as for all the other timeliness considerations in a slip and fall accident.
+This is just one of many reasons why people elect to work with legal professionals following slip and fall accidents.
+As discussed above and expanded on below, it is important to start this process as soon as possible because of the New York statute of limitations, as well as for all the other timeliness considerations in a slip and fall accident.

 Time to Gather Evidence